Boundary Lipschitz Regularity and the Hopf Lemma for Fully Nonlinear Elliptic Equations: Boundary Lipschitz regularity

 On the other hand, in the cases of \Cref{t-3} and \Cref{t-H-3}, the boundaries are curved too much, which can't be approximated by flat boundaries.
 On the contrast, the curved boundaries provide more growth for the solution in case of \Cref{t-3} (see $v_2$ in the proof) and provide more decay in the case of \Cref{t-H-3} (see $v$ in the proof), which lead to the fails of boundary Lipschitz regularity and the Hopf lemma respectively.

 Before proving the boundary regularity, we introduce some preliminary lemmas.
 The first states the boundary $C^{1,\alpha}$ regularity for solutions with flat boundaries.
-It was first proved by Krylov \cite{MR688919} and further simplified by Caffarelli (see \cite[Theorem 9.31]{MR1814364} and \cite[Theorem 4.28]{MR787227}).
+It was first proved by Krylov \cite{MR688919} and further simplified by Caffarelli (\cite[Theorem 9.31]{MR1814364} and the last paragraph of the Notes on Page 255; see also \cite[Theorem 4.28]{MR787227} and the following paragraph on Page 43).
 We will use the solutions in this lemma to approximate the solutions in \Cref{t-2} and \Cref{t-H-2}. \begin{lemma} Let $u$ satisfy

 Then $u$ is $C^{1,\alpha}$ at $0$ and there exists a constant $a$ such that

 and

 where $0<\alpha<1$ and $C$ are universal constants. \end{lemma}